motianyi/CCC-Assignment2/ansible/README.md

 # Deployment the system using ansible

 The whole sysetem consists of webserver, couchdb database and data harvester.
 In order to deploy the whole system on the Melbouren Research Cloud (MRC).
 Before deploy the system, you need to download the OpenStack RC File from the MRC Dashboard and get your user password.
 This file contains the Environment variables that are necessary to run OpenStack command-line clients.
+- Make sure you have OpenStack RC File and password
+- Make sure you have connected to unimelb network or connect to the VPN

 If you want to create and deploy all parts of the system, you can execute the following command from the ```ansible``` directory.
 ```bash